AvinandanBose/JavaGeneric/README.md

 ```
 </h3>

 <h3> After the new operator , we provide the name of the generic class , then an empty set of angle brackets(known as "diamond") and finally the parameters to the constructor.
 An instance of the generic class is created , with the actual types for the formal type parameters determined based upon the original declaration of the variable to which it is assigned .
-This process is known as <i> <ins> Type Interference <ins> </i> and was introduced to the generics framework in JAVA SE 7 .</h3>
+This process is known as <i> <ins> Type Inference <ins> </i> and was introduced to the generics framework in JAVA SE 7 .</h3>

 <h2> <ins> 2.
 Generic Type Parameters Are Explicitly Specified Between Angle Brackets During Instantiation.  </ins> </h2>